 The Company accounts for income taxes in accordance with income tax accounting guidance (ASC 740, Income Taxes).
 The income tax accounting guidance results in two components of income tax expense: current and deferred.
 Current income tax expense reflects taxes to be paid or refunded for the current year by applying the provisions of the enacted tax law to the taxable income or excess of deductions over revenues.
 The Company determines deferred income taxes using the balance sheet method.
 Under this method, the net deferred tax asset or liability is based on the tax effects of the differences between the book and tax bases of assets and liabilities, and enacted changes in tax rates and laws are recognized in the period in which they occur.
-Deferred income tax assets are reduced by a valuation allowance if, based on the weight of evidence available, it is more likely than not that some portion or all of a deferred tax asset will not be realized.
+Deferred income tax expense results from changes in deferred tax assets and liabilities between periods.
+Deferred tax assets are reduced by a valuation allowance if, based on the weight of evidence available, it is more likely than not that some portion or all of a deferred tax asset will not be realized.